SW Barton St Layover Repaving

 If you are taking transit

 During the repaving period, there will be disruptions to regular transit routes and layover operations.
 We are working with Metro to decide where in the neighborhood is the best place to move bus stops and the layover area.
 Please know that we are committed to minimizing any inconvenience and will provide up-to-date information on alternative arrangements.
-If you would like to stay up to date about what we are doing, please sign up for our emails.
+You can find the detour routes and bus stop & layover relocations below, in our Materials section.

 Outreach materials